 The purpose of Blue-Green is to lower risks when releasing new products by being able to rollback safely, but A/B testing is used to ascertain which feature of a product users respond to better, normally for usability or design optimisation.
 Blue-Green uses only one environment at a time, whereas A/B testing uses both for a short time, until a winner is found.
 If that’s still not clear enough for you… one uses colours and the other one uses letters!
 They’re not the same!

 Linear Deployment is not an alternative safe deployment method, exactly, but rather a variation of Blue-Green and Canary deployments that is available on Amazon Web Service (AWS) CodeDeploy.
 It simply involves adding an extra layer of security to the process by staggering how quickly the traffic is shifted over to the test environment(s).

 With linear deployment on AWS ECS, Lambda and Fargate, 10% of traffic, or another customisable amount, is shifted over to the new hosting environment each 10 minutes, or any length of time you choose.
 This lets you slow down launches to minimise the number of users who could be affected by potential errors in the application code.

 There is no single correct answer as to what is the best cloud deployment strategy.
 Frustrating as it is when we get the answer “it depends”, it depends.
 Blue-Green requires more infrastructure investment than some other deployment models but that’s because it offers the fastest rollback to a complete, last known working, version and mitigates risk particularly well.

-Specialising in the optimisation of usability, reliability and sales strategies for eCommerce stores and other commercial websites, SmartOSC offers a variety of customisable solutions for DevOps as a Service (DaaS) and 24/7 Managed IT Support Services.
+Specializing in the optimization of usability, reliability and sales strategies for eCommerce stores and other commercial websites, SmartOSC offers a variety of customizable solutions for DevOps as a Service (DaaS) and 24/7 Managed IT Support Services.
 To benefit from our expertise, or just to say hello, get in touch today.